-Roast Chicken Breasts with Tarragon and Mustard Sauce is a classy and comforting dish redolent with the flavors of the Mediterranean.
+Roast Chicken Breasts with Tarragon and Mustard Sauce is a classy, easy, and comforting everyday meal dish redolent with the flavors of the Mediterranean.

 Every time I cook with tarragon I wonder why I don’t use it more often.
 For some reason for me it’s an every once in a while herb, and when I do use it, I usually pair it with chicken.
 Tarragon has a pleasantly stringent, slightly bitter anise flavor.
 It mellows out with cream, brightens with lemon, and sings with mustard.